rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

 > interface in some way (for example, add another item to a list, or show or
 > hide a UI feature). — [MDN](https://developer.mozilla.org/en-US/docs/Learn/Forms/Your_first_form#what_are_web_forms)

-2. In terms of the RSpace ELN, a form is a template for a document.
+2. In terms of the RSpace ELN, a form is a starting point for a document with a defined structure.
 The user can define ahead of a time a format to record their experimental data and easily create new documents of the same structure, ensuring that experimental results are recorded consistently.
+   Not to be confused with [templates](#template) which are designed for creating new documents with pre-defined content.

 ### Functional Reactive Programming